Introduction

 Finish your requirements for Russian literature/culture and your electives

-For information regarding the suggested guidelines, please feel free to contact a Russian faculty member.
+For information regarding these guidelines, please feel free to contact a Russian faculty member.
 Consult your advisor regarding writing an honors thesis in Russian.

 Honors

 A student who wishes to be considered for honors in the major must have an overall grade point average of 3.33 or higher.
-Each candidate for honors must write a thesis of exceptional merit; the thesis should be in Russian and approximately 25 pages in length.
-The Honors Thesis will usually be developed from work written during the senior year in a course numbered 300 or above, and it should be supervised by a member of the faculty.
+Each candidate for honors must write a thesis of exceptional merit; the thesis should be based on Russian-language research and should be written at least partially in Russian.
+The thesis will be approximately 25 pages in length and is usually developed from research conducted abroad and/or written during the senior year in a course numbered 300 or above.
+Students should reach out to a faculty member in the fall of their senior year to discuss the process.
 An oral examination will be conducted by members of the Russian department on those papers judged to be of honors quality.

 Independent study and independent research

 Independent study projects are an option open to motivated students who wish to pursue a topic in Russian or Slavic literatures and cultures not offered as part of the regular curriculum.
 Interested students must be willing to initiate their own study project and meet with their director on a weekly basis.
-All faculty members are willing to assist.
 Most projects are taken for half or full course credit.
-Qualified seniors may wish to write an Honors Thesis.

 Co-curricular activities/programs

 The college has an active Russian Club, a Russian House, and a Russian Meal Table, held weekly for students who want to speak or listen to Russian in an informal setting.
-Russian films and cultural events are featured regularly.
+Russian-language films and cultural events are featured regularly, as well as events featuring cultures of Eastern Europe, the Caucasus, and Central Asia.
 The Russian Department is a member of Dobro Slovo, the National Slavic Honor Society.
 Students are nominated for membership on the basis of their academic standing.

 Opportunities for off-campus study